gesellkammer/maelzel/docs/configkeys.rst

     | Default: **square**  -- ``str``
     | Choices: ``, cluster, cross, diamond, harmonic, normal, rectangle, rhombus, slash, square, triangle, xcircle``
     | *Notehead shape to use for clips*

+.. _config_show_referencestaffsize:

+show.referenceStaffsize:
+    | Default: **12.0**  -- ``float``
+    | *Staff size used as a reference to convert between staff size and scaling factor.
+This allows to use staff size as a general way to indicate the scale of a score, independent of the backend*

 .. _config_play_gain: